 Erasure Channel

-In case of the split mode transmission, the data is divided into 12 (FEC code-rate 1/2), 18(FEC code-rate 1/3), or 23 (FEC code-rate 1/4) radio-bursts.
+In case of split mode transmission, the data is divided into 12 (FEC code-rate 1/2), 18(FEC code-rate 1/3), or 23 (FEC code-rate 1/4) radio-bursts.
 In case of interference some of these radio-bursts may be completely lost.
 This may also be the case if the CCA in the transmitter detects an occupied channel, which requires it to not transmit the corresponding radio-burst.

 In order to improve the performance in highly occupied license-exempt frequency bands, the recovery of lost radio-bursts was a main design goal of 802.15.4w.
 Figure 2 shows simulation results for different ratios of erased radio-bursts in the AWGN channel.
 For the simulations the LDPC code with rate 1/4 has been used, which results in a total number of 23 radio-bursts.